 TITLE BAR DLPT5 Constructed Response Test for Listen ng Comprehension Language X indicates the test title and section.
-DEPTS Constructed Response Test for Listen This passage is taken from a news broadcast.
-1. What phenomenon are the villagers experie Indicates the test title and section.
-ORIENTATION STATEMENT explains source of passage in English.
-QUESTIONS To answer a question, click in the text box and type.
-To change your answer, erase it and retype it. • A red line indicates the end of the questions.
+This passage is taken from a news broadcast.
+1. What phenomenon are the villagers experie ncing?
+ORIENTATION STATEMENT • explains source of passage in English.
+2. What do they think is the cause of this?
+QUESTIONS To change your answer, erase it and retype it. • A red line indicates the end of the questions.
 End of this passage.
 Mark this passage for later consideration. • To see all the questions, you may need to scroll. -Click on this button if you have any technical difficulties.
-To hear the audio for a passage, click on this button STATUS BAR shows: Current passage number Total number of passages Number of questions for current passage Help Passage 1 of 10 2 questions Test Ends in: 178:02 ay Audio Passage # # of Questions Total # of passages for this passage Time Remaining Play Audio and Help buttons
+To hear the audio for a passage, click on this button.
+STATUS BAR shows: Current passage number Total number of passages Number of questions for current passage Help Passage 1 of 10 2 questions Test Ends in: 178:02 Play Audio 🚽 🕘 • Timer status Passage # # of Questions Total # of passages for this passage Time Remaining • Play Audio and Help buttons